â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 • Legislation and guidance considered

-• The relevant tax legislation considered as well as the applicable Articles, Clauses and Paragraphs should be listed.
+• The relevant Tax legislation considered as well as the applicable Articles, Clauses and Paragraphs should be listed.

 • The relevant FTA guides and public clarifications which were considered before the Clarification request was submitted, should be referred to.